 3. Baijnath Temple – Popular Throughout The Year

-Situated on the banks of the Gomti River, Baijnath is one of the select few popular monuments in Uttarakhand echoing spirituality and religious environment.
+Situated on the banks of the Gomti River, Baijnath is one of the many famous monuments in Uttarakhand echoing spirituality and religious environment.
 Baijnath temple is among the important religious places in Bageshwar district of the State.
 One of the select few monuments that appeal to a large chunk of domestic and international visitors, Baijnath is famous as a historical monument of national importance.
 This famous pilgrimage centre for the devotees of Lord Siva witnesses people flocking every day and throughout the year except during the months of winter.

 Key attractions: The temple of Brahmri Devi, at a distance of about 2 km from here happens to be a famous monument in Uttarakhand.
 Aadi Guru Shankaracharya was known to have rested at this temple on his way to Badrinath.

 How to Reach: Kathgodam Railway Station is located at a distance of approximately 144 km from here.
 Likewise, Pantnagar Airport, situated 175 km away links this region with other parts of the country through Airways.
 Regular bus services are available here from various nearby areas.

 Places to Stay: Budget hotels are available in plenty, though the facilities are very basic.
 The nearest town of Kausani offers better accommodation options to travellers looking for a genuine and affordable stay.

 Best time to visit: Months of May and September are the best times to visit Baijnath.
 Day temperatures vary between 20 and 25 degrees Celsius.

 Suggested Read: 15 Places To Visit In Uttarakhand This Winter 2020

 4. Rudranath Temple – Involves An Amazing Trek